 Radar OSS or Radar Cloud?
 An Honest Take on When to Use Each

-The most common question in our GitHub issues: do I need Radar, or is OSS enough?
+The most common question in our GitHub issues: do I need Radar Cloud, or is OSS enough?
 Here's the honest answer, with the five questions that actually decide it.

-The most common question in our GitHub issues is some variant of "do I need the Radar version?"
+The most common question in our GitHub issues is some variant of "do I need the Cloud version?"

 Here's the honest answer: most people don't.